 ii.
 France does not include the overseas departments of French Guiana, Guadeloupe, Martinique, Mayotte, and Réunion.

 iii.
 Ireland (the Republic of Ireland) does not include Northern Ireland, which is part of the UK.

-Note: The deferral for the United Kingdom has not changed: individuals who spent 3 months or more in the United Kingdom (i.e., England, Northern Ireland, Scotland, Wales, the Isle of Man, the Channel Islands, Gibraltar, or the Falkland Islands) from 1980-1996 will be deferred.
+Note: The deferral for the United Kingdom has not changed: individuals who spent 3 months or more in the United Kingdom (i.e., England, Northern Ireland, Scotland, Wales, the Isle of Man, the Channel Islands, Gibraltar, or the Falkland Islands) from 1980-1996 will be deferred from donating blood.

 c.
-Member of the U.S. military, civilian military employees, or dependents of a member of the U.S. military who were stationed on a military base in Europe from 1980 to 1996 will no longer be deferred.
+Members of the U.S. military, civilian military employees, or dependents of a member of the U.S. military who were stationed on a military base in Europe from 1980 to 1996 will no longer be deferred from donating blood.

 d.
-People with a history of bovine-derived insulin use will no longer be deferred.
+People with a history of bovine-derived insulin use will no longer be deferred from donating blood.